cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/06-table-creation/table-creation.rst

 Below is a list of some other data types you might encounter or wish to use in a SQL setting.
 These are not supported by all database implementations.

-- SQL defines a Boolean data type (**BOOLEAN**) which can store the literal values **True** and **False**, however not all databases support this type.
+- SQL defines a Boolean data type (**BOOLEAN**) which can store the literal values **True** and **False**, however, not all databases support this type.
 - SQL also defines types designed to hold binary data.
-This can sometimes be useful, although binary data such as images or music files take up a great deal of space; it is often preferable to store them externally, and in the database only record the information needed to retrieve the files (e.g., a file path or URL).
+This can sometimes be useful, although binary data such as images or music files take up a great deal of space.
+Thus, it is often preferable to store them externally, and only record the information needed to retrieve the files in the database  (e.g., a file path or URL).
 - SQL provides for user-defined types; that is, custom data types created by the database user for specific applications.
 - Many databases support types not defined in the SQL standard, or defined as optional extensions, such as types for storing and working with JSON and XML documents, geometric objects, geographical or spatial coordinates, arrays, and more.